sodadata/docs/soda-cl/distribution.md

 ```bash
 soda update -d your_datasource_name ./distribution_reference.yml
 ```
 7. Review the changed contents of your `distribution_reference.yml` file.
-This following is an example of the information that Soda added to the file.
+The following is an example of the information that Soda added to the file.

 ```yaml
 table: dim_customer